 Rich heritage and a richer soul

-Few scenes are more evocative of Italy than that of rural Tuscany, undulating hills, dotted with stoic stone farm houses, dark green cypress trees and ranked vines, all under a shawl of a dawn’s mist.
+Few scenes are more evocative of Italy than that of rural Tuscany: undulating hills dotted with stoic stone farm houses, dark green cypress trees and ranked vines, all under a shawl of a dawn’s mist.
+Embark on a journey that effortlessly blends culture, history and food and wine with a luxury tour of Tuscany designed just for you.

-Pisa has more to offer than its skewed tower; the Duomo, Baptistery and Camposanto complete a stunning quartet of medieval triumphs.
-Siena’s scallop-shaped piazza, flanked by soft orange townhouses and Torre del Mangia, is one of the most idyllic public spaces (except perhaps during the infamous biannual Palio di Siena horse race).
-Towns seeming untouched by time, such as Montalcino, Pienza and San Gimignano, sit scattered across the region amidst golden wheat fields, silver olive groves and ancient vineyards, each with their own charms.
+In addition to its eponymous leaning tower, Pisa’s Duomo, Baptistery and Camposanto complete a stunning quartet of medieval triumphs.
+Siena’s scallop-shaped Piazza del Campo, flanked by soft orange townhouses and Torre del Mangia, is one of Europe’s greatest Medieval town squares.
+Towns seeming untouched by time, such as Montalcino, Pienza and San Gimignano, sit scattered across the region amidst golden wheat fields, silver olive groves and ancient vineyards, with the charms of each ready to be discovered on personalised excursions.

 Highlights